jeffreycwitt/pl339/docs/01-introduction.md

 1. Set up hypothesis account so your annotations can be saved.
 2. Add the chrome browser extension or (for use in other browsers) drag the "hypothesis bookmarklet" to your bookmark bar.
   * Using Chrome is recommended so that we can all have a consistent experience, and so that I can more easily help you.
-  * The hypothesis annotation script will also work for our class PDF readings, but this will mean you will want to open and read these PDFs in your chrome browser.
+  * The hypothesis annotation script will also work for our class PDF readings, but this will mean you will need to open and read these PDFs in your chrome browser.
 3. Finally, I will distribute a [link through moodle](https://moodle.loyola.edu/mod/url/view.php?id=3899393) allowing you to join our "private" hypothesis group so that our annotations will be visible to each other, but will not be made public to the world.

 We will have ample time to discuss how this tool is working throughout our course.
 But for now, I ask that you give it a try and then "lean" into it, so that we allow it to help us create a vibrant connected discussion around common texts.